Whether you're bringing your whole crew or just eloping as a party of two, here's everything you need to know on how to have a NYC City Hall wedding.

 How long will the ceremony last?

-Ceremonies are quite brief in that they only last for a minute or two, but you are welcome to linger in the room afterwards for photos and congratulations with your loved ones.
+Ceremonies are quite brief in that they only last for a minute, but you are welcome to linger in the room afterwards for photos.

 Can we bring friends and family?